 The system is being rolled out initially on L.É.
 Orla, with the expectation that other ships will follow suit the following year.
 TheMathsTutor.ie the Leaving Certificate course will be used by navy personnel who are completing their sea rotation on board ship in their own time instead of waiting for their shore rotation and attending a traditional college.

-Developed by a team of Irish mathematicians and IT specialists, TheMathsTutor.ie provides a full online learning environment, with Video Lessons, Interactive Exercises and additional Online Supports, available 24/7.
+Developed by a team of Irish mathematicians and IT specialists, TheMathsTutor.ie provides a fully online learning environment, with Video Lessons, Interactive Exercises and additional Online Supports, available 24/7.

 It is the only online system covering all 5 strands of the new Project Maths syllabus, from Junior Cert through to Leaving Cert Higher level.